bloggrammer/Win-Updater/README.md

 ![GitHub](https://img.shields.io/github/license/Blogrammer/Win-Updater?logo=github) [![NuGet](https://img.shields.io/nuget/v/Win-Updater)](https://www.nuget.org/packages/Win-Updater/) ![Nuget](https://img.shields.io/nuget/dt/Win-Updater?logo=nuget)

+# ⛔ DEPRECATED

+This repo is now Deprecated and only under maintenance mode.
+No further work will be done unless it's pretty serious (bad flaw, etc).

+[AutoUpdater.NET](https://github.com/ravibpatel/AutoUpdater.NET) has superseded this repo with their (more features) solution.

 # Windows Auto Updater

 A C# library that will allow you to automatically update any .NET application from the server.